10 Major Historical Battles Which Shaped The Tumultuous Viking Age

-The Battle of Fulford was fought near the village of Fulford, northern England, on 20 September, 1066.
-The armies of Harald Hardrada and Tostig Godwinson clashed against those of the Earls of Northumbria and Mercia, namely Morcar and Edwin.
+The Battle of Fulford was fought near the village of Fulford, northern England, on 20 September 1066.
+The armies of Harald Hardrada and Tostig Godwinson clashed against those of the Earls of Northumbria and Mercia, more specifically Morcar and Edwin.

 9. Battle of Stamford Bridge

 The Battle of Stamford Bridge took place at the village of Stamford Bridge, near York, in late September 1066.
 It was fought between King Harald Godwinson of England and King Harald Hardrada of Norway (the latter being equally supported by Godwinson’s brother, Tostig).

 In the end, it was a decisive English victory which also resulted in the deaths of Tostig Godwinson and of Harald Hardrada.
 The battle is often regarded as putting an end to the Viking Age, despite the fact that there were subsequent Norse military incursions led by King Sweyn II of Denmark or King Magnus Barefoot of Norway in late 11th century and early 12th century respectively.